tactful-ai/helm-dashboard/README.md

 ## Description

-Robban is a visual web wpp, and a wesktop app that manages your helm charts' releases, compare their revisions, and get summary of their components (pods/deployments/services) status.
+Robban is a visual web wpp, and a wesktop app that manages your helm charts' releases, compare their revisions (by viewing the difference between different YAML files), and get summary of their components (pods/deployments/services) status.

 ## Installation